 Addendum 1B

-A quorum of four (4) members shall be required in order for the Committee to make motions or to act on any issues that come before the CIP Committee.
+A quorum of four (4) voting members shall be required in order for the Committee to make motions or to act on any issues that come before the CIP Committee.

 All regular members shall have voting rights in all decisions that come before the CIP committee.
 A majority vote shall be necessary for the Committee to adopt any policy recommendation.